dmlond/arangs2015/docs/2015-05-11/README.md

 Github
 ------

-- open source licenses
+- The open source culture, and licensing
-- class Github repositories
+- Class Github repositories
-- forking our repositories to make your own copy
+- Forking our repositories to make your own copy
 - Using forks as a proxy for 'citations' of code
 - Following our repositories
 - Pulling changes from our repositories